Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-On the other hand, the Helmholtz free energy of the bosonic string is, because of the tachyon, undefined (infinite) for every value of $\beta$.
-Nevertheless, the Hagedorn temperature is present in every critical string theory even in those which have a well defined low temperature phase, as the superstring or the heterotic string (cf. for example \cite{Kani-Vafa}).
-The Hagedorn temperature is a consequence of the fact that the density of states grows exponentially with the energy.
+In the case of the bosonic string, the presence of the tachion makes the Helmholtz free energy ill defined (infinity) for all values of~$\beta$.
+The Hagedorn temperature is nevertheless present in every critical string theory, including those with a well-defined low temperature phase as the superstring and the heterotic string (cf. for example~\cite{Kani-Vafa}).
+As already pointed out, this is a consequence of the exponential degeneracy of the string spectrum at large masses.

-The second ``stringy'' feature mentioned is duality property (sometimes called $\beta$-duality).
-This is expressed by the equality of the canonical partition function of the theory evaluated at $\beta$ and $constant/\beta$.
-For example, for the heterotic string \cite{O'Brien-Tan}
+The second ``stringy'' feature is a duality relation, sometimes called~$\beta$-duality, connecting the values of the partition function at low and high temperatures.
+In the case of the heterotic string, it reads \cite{O'Brien-Tan}

-Note that although formally this duality property is quite similar to the $R$-duality property that we have treated in sec.
-3.6, they are in fact quite different.
-We will see that the kind of compactification that give raise to both ``dualities'' are of very different type. $\beta$-duality is present formally in the bosonic string (it is a symmetry for the integrand of the free energy), and in the heterotic string (see below); in the type II superstring there is no duality symmetry although it is possible to construct a kind of ``generalized'' duality relation for the one-loop free energy \cite{Osorio-1}.
+Although formally this duality is reminiscent of the $R$-duality property discussed in sec.~\ref{sec:R-duality}, they are in fact somewhat different, as they are the kind of compactifications giving rise to both kinds of duality.
+In fact, although $\beta$-duality is formally present in the bosonic (as a symmetry of the integrand of the Helmholtz free energy) and the heterotic string (see below), it is absent for type-II superstrings In this latter case it is however possible to construct a kind of ``generalized'' duality relation for the one-loop free energy~\cite{Osorio-1}.

-As in ordinary Statistical Mechanics, it is convenient to work with the Helmholtz free energy $F(\beta)$:
+As in ordinary statistical mechanics, it is convenient to work with the Helmholtz free energy~$F(\beta)$

-In QFT, the canonical partition function in ${\bf R}^{1,d-1}$ is equal to the vacuum energy of the same theory in ${\bf R}^{d-1}\times S^{1}$ with the length of the compactified circle equal to $\beta$.
-Using this procedure Polchinski computed the Helmholtz free-energy per unit volume for the bosonic string at one-loop \cite{Polchinski} with the result
+In the imaginary time formalism, the canonical partition function of a thermal field theory on~$\mathbb{R}^{1,d-1}$ is given by the vacuum energy of the same theory on $\mathbb{R}^{d-1}\times S^{1}$, with the length of the compactified circle equal to the inverse temperature~$\beta$.
+Using this method, Polchinski computed the Helmholtz free-energy per unit volume for the bosonic string at one-loop~\cite{Polchinski}